404-Server-Not-Found/Raspbian-Speedtest/README.md

 > `ConnectionType	Start Date	Stop Date	Provider	IP	Speedtest Server	Distance	Pingtime	Download Speed	Upload Speed	resultimg`

-Now get the ID (which you can get from the url, e.g.: https://docs.google.com/spreadsheets/d/**SPREADSHEET-ID**/edit#gid=0) Now create a gdocs app with oauth creds via https://console.developers.google.com/project and for that app:
+Now get the ID (which you can get from the url, e.g.: https://docs.google.com/spreadsheets/d/**SPREADSHEET-ID**/edit#gid=0) and save it for later

+Then create a gdocs app with oauth creds via https://console.developers.google.com/project and for that app:
 	* Create an OAuth 2.0 client ID
 	* Enable Google Drive API